Ankush Hazra: 2010-2020

 Hazra caught the attention of film director Pijus Saha who starred him in his romantic comedy film Kellafate of Banner-Prince Entertainment P4.
 This film was also produced by Saha.
 Hazra was paired opposite newcomer Rupashree.

 Later, Hazra starred in the Bengali romantic drama film Idiot of Eskay Movies, directed by Rajib Biswas.
-He returned with his Bengali film Kanamachi.
+He returned with his next Bengali film Kanamachi.
 His next film was Ki Kore Toke Bolbo.
 Bibaho Obhijaan released on 21 June 2019.